mouadenna/MO3ALIMI/README.md

 1. **Alphabet Lesson**:
     - Users are presented with letters and corresponding images.
-    - Audio guidance is provided through text-to-speech.
+    - Audio guidance is provided through text-to-speech as well as the user can respond with voice.

 2. **Writing Practice**:
     - Users trace letters on the screen.
-    - Immediate feedback is given on accuracy.
+    - Immediate feedback is given.